Introduction to Total Productive Maintenance (TPM)

 Here’s how a CMMS can help with each of the 8 pillars:

 Having complete historical data of an asset stored and available in a CMMS facilitates this pillar of TPM.
 The company can review breakdown causes and repairs.
-Consistent problems will be highlighted, and more permanent fixes can be made, from using a redesigned asset or making a change in the process of the maintenance schedule. - Education and Training
+Consistent problems will be highlighted, and more permanent fixes can be made, from using a redesigned asset or making a change in the process of the maintenance schedule.

 A CMMS allows companies to store information such as safety data sheets, standard operating procedures, and safety checklists.
-If required by auditors, the reporting feature in a CMMS will demonstrate that safety requirements have been followed. - TPM in Administration
+If required by auditors, the reporting feature in a CMMS will demonstrate that safety requirements have been followed.

 A CMMS can help bridge the gap between maintenance and administration personnel.
 Both are required to run a successful manufacturing operation, but rarely work side-by-side.
 A CMMS can act as a single source of truth for both groups.
 It provides easy access to documentation such as photos and operating manuals, reducing time searching for these documents.
 Admin staff can also leverage inventory and spare parts tracking in a CMMS to ensure parts are available for maintenance teams.

-Establishing clear goals and objectives while fostering a culture of continuous improvement will allow your organization to achieve key TPM milestones with time.
+Establishing clear goals and objectives while fostering a culture of continuous improvement will allow your organization to achieve key TPM milestones over time.
 As you continually work on your TPM strategy, you’ll get close to reaching the ultimate goal: no breakdowns, product defects, unplanned stops, slowdowns, or safety incidents.